-Let's say that a board of directors feels it is useful to the corporation if investors know they can buy 100 shares of stock for under $5,000.
-This means that the directors will work to keep the selling price of a share between $40 and $50 per share.
-If the market price of the stock rises to $80 per share, the board of directors can move the market price of the stock back into the range of $40 to $50 per share by approving a 2-for-1 stock split.
-Such an action will cause the total number of shares outstanding to double and, in the process, cause the market price to drop from $80 down to $40 per share.
+The 2-for-1 stock split will cause the quantity of shares outstanding to double and, in the process, cause the market price to drop from $80 to $40 per share.
 For example, if a corporation has 100,000 shares outstanding, a 2-for-1 stock split will result in 200,000 shares outstanding.
 Since the corporation's assets, liabilities, and total stockholders' equity are the same as before the stock split, doubling the number of shares should bring the market value per share down to approximately half of its pre-split value.

 A stock split will not change the general ledger account balances and therefore will not change the dollar amounts reported in the stockholders' equity section of the balance sheet.
 (Although the number of shares will double, the total dollar amounts will not change.)